verdaux/BookNotes/Self Help/Habit 1.md

 - [ ] The first habit: Be proactive and take control of your own fate.
 - [ ] The outer circle is your Circle of Concern, representing all the things you’re concerned about, ranging from the electricity bill to the threat of nuclear war.
 - [ ] Inside this circle is the smaller Circle of Influence, which represents all the things you can actually do something about.
+- [ ] Proactive people focus on their Circles of Influence, choosing to work on the things within their control.